t0m5k1/t0m5k1.github.io/_posts/2017-02-26-Browser-Privacy-2.md

 ---

-In part 1 I covered ways to use your browser in such a way as to create a “walled garden” for each of the popular websites you visit in an effort to block any and all tracking.
+In [part one](https://tomsbox.co.uk/2017/02/Browser-Privacy-1/)  I covered ways to use your browser in such a way as to create a “walled garden” for each of the popular websites you visit in an effort to block any and all tracking.
 This part I shall cover further ways to protect yourself online from either broad snooping, data leaking, mitigating metadata leaks via obfuscation and even the blocking of adverts and general website password security.

 So to begin with the most paranoid thing you could do is to boot up the latest copy of a live linux cd called [Tails](https://tails.boum.org/) this is a full linux installation on a cd and uses [tor browser](https://www.torproject.org/projects/torbrowser.html.en) as it’s default browser.
 WHOA what the hell is a tor browser? well please click the link they do a better job of explaining it than me but it is a way to connect to the internet that will make you appear anonymous.